Monetization

 - Complete the Stripe onboarding process.

-Stripe handles all payment processing, tax calculation, and payouts.
+Stripe handles payment processing and payouts.
+Storyfall handles writer tax form review for payout compliance.
 You’ll need a bank account for receiving payments.

 Geographic Availability